 The MSCI World Index is considered a well-rounded basis for investors who believe the developed world will continue to grow.
 Those who invested in the index in the past have been rewarded with steady returns over the years.
 However, the prior performance of the index is not necessarily indicative of future results, which is why it’s important to consider the pitfalls of investing in this index.

-The drawbacks of the MSCI World Index
+MSCI World Index drawbacks

 In comparison to other indexes, the MSCI World has a few disadvantages worth considering.
 The most obvious one is its geographic concentration.
 The MSCI World Index is heavily reliant on the economy of the United States and other countries MSCI considers part of the developed world.
 This leaves the index vulnerable to geopolitical risk.
 Critics have pointed out that the MSCI’s definition of the “developed world” is outdated or too restrictive and that the index is missing out on big economies like China and India.